-{\it SVM for tensorial order parameters.}---The machine-learning problem is formulated as a standard supervised binary classification~\cite{BookVapnik}.
-First, we classify a set of configurations, $\{\mb{x}^{(k)}\}$, which have been sampled from Monte Carlo simulations at temperatures $T^{(k)}$ into a disordered and an ordered class, and correspondingly assign to each sample a binary label, $y^{(k)} = \pm 1$.
-This is done by comparing the simulation temperature $T^{(k)}$ to a discriminatory temperature $T_\textup{disc}$ which does not need to coincide with the critical temperature $T_c$ since the SVM is designed to be robust against misclassified data.
-Once the training data are collected and classified we rely on the Sequential Minimal Optimization algorithm \cite{Platt98} to solve the quadratic programming problem that underlies the SVM.
-As a result, we gain access to the decision function that classifies new test samples $\mb{x}$ into either class, $y$.
+{\it SVM for multipolar orders.} The detection of a potential multipolar order is formulated as a supervised binary classification.
+First, we collect a set of raw configurations $\{\mb{x}^{(k)}\}$ at temperatures $T^{(k)}$, serving as the training data, and assign each configuration a binary label, $y^{(k)} = \pm 1$.
+These labels correspond to a disordered and an ordered class, and are determined comparing $T^{(k)}$ to a discriminatory temperature $T_\textup{disc}$. $T_\textup{disc}$ does not need to coincide with the critical temperature $T_c$ since the SVM is robust against misclassified data.

+Then the sequential minimal optimization algorithm~\cite{Platt98} is used to solve the underlying quadratic programming problem.
+Consequently, we gain access to a decision function which predicts the label $y$ of a new sample $\mb{x}$.
 The decision function is formally defined as

-Here $K(\mb{x}^{\prime}, \mb{x})$ is a kernel function which (implicitly) maps the raw data to an auxiliary space where the data are separable by a hyperplane.
-The $\lambda_k$ are essentially Lagrange multipliers and can be understood as the weight of a training sample $\mb{x}^{(k)}$ entering in the definition of the hyperplane (samples with $\lambda \neq 0$ are referred to as support vectors), and are learnt during training.
+$K(\mb{x}^{(k)}, \mb{x})$ is a kernel function which maps the raw data to an auxiliary space where the data are separable by a hyperplane. $\lambda_k$ are essentially Lagrange multipliers and are learnt during training.
+They can be understood as the weight of a training sample $\mb{x}^{(k)}$ entering in the definition of the separating hyperplane (samples with $\lambda \neq 0$ are referred to as support vectors).

-It was established in Ref.~\cite{PonteMelko17} that the converged decision function can be identified with the order parameter given that its general form is suitably constrained by the choice of the kernel.
-Thus, rather than just using its sign for binary classification, one can measure $d(\mb{x})$ as an observable in subsequent Monte Carlo simulations, and it can be analyzed to extract a corresponding analytical expression.
-As was demonstrated for various Ising-type models, a quadratic kernel function $K(\mb{x}^{\prime}, \mb{x}) = (\mb{x}^{\prime} \cdot \mb{x})^2$ has a direct relation to a local order parameter: With this kernel the decision function Eq.~\eqref{eq:d_formal} can be expressed as $ d(\mb{x}) = \sum_{\mu\nu} C_{\mu\nu} x_{\mu} x_{\nu}, $ where $C_{\mu\nu} = \sum_{k} \lambda_k y_k x^{(k)}_{\mu} x^{(k)}_{\nu}$ denotes a coefficient matrix.
-This coefficient matrix is extracted from the SVM and encodes the expression of the (squared) Ising magnetization and similar quantities.
-Still, the remarkable interpretability comes at the price of a limited universality of this kernel, as it may only apply to instances of linear order parameters.

-However, we can amend the quadratic kernel to be universally applicable for general $O(3)$-breaking orientational orders, without losing the interpretability.
-This is done by observing that, mathematically, the orientation of an arbitrary order $G$ can be expressed in terms of tensors, while it is highly non-trivial to identify the explicit form of the tensor \cite{Nissinen16, Michel01}.
-Therefore, we can define a mapping,